lilHummingbird/fatal-heart/README.md

 <img src="https://i.kym-cdn.com/photos/images/newsfeed/001/255/479/85b.png" width="150">

-I cAnT tElL yOu WhAt To Do
+"I cAnT tElL yOu WhAt To Do"

 **pickup** : Lets you specify an object to pickup.